 - Streaming replication

-- Bi-directional replication
+- Bi-directional replication in commercial versions

 MySQL Replication Options

 - Single master to one standby forwarded to one or multiple standbys